 Online Auto Repair Manuals

 Auto repair manuals are extremely important to get the job done right and quickly.
-Anyone who has attempted a complicated repair job can attest to the importance of solid instructions.
+Anyone who has attempted a complicated auto repair job can attest to the importance of solid instructions.

 When I first started out working on cars, I went to the auto parts store and picked up a cheap repair guide.
 It worked great at first.
 As I started getting into more complicated repairs and bigger jobs, I found out is that these simple guides were often missing a lot of the information I needed… and when it did contain the info, many times it was just too general to be of any use.